embl-cba/elastixWrapper/README.md

 	- Number of data points that will be used in each iteration for finding the registration
 	- To use all data point type: full
 	- Around `3000` often is a good number
+	- Note that a semicolon separated list can be provided to use a different number of samples for registration at different resolutions (the number of list items must match the number of list items in the below "Gaussian smoothing sigma" parameter).
+It usually makes sense to use relatively less samples for lower resolutions.
 - Gaussian smoothing sigma [voxels]
 	- For each dimension (x,y,z) enter the smoothing sigma.
 	- Typically, the registration works better with more smoothing.